hageyahhoo/Agile2020/Agile2020.md

-## 3. INNOVATE SOLUTIONS BY EXPERIENCING HARDSHIPS TOGETHER
+## 3. INNOVATE SOLUTIONS AND PROCESSES BY EXPERIENCING HARDSHIPS TOGETHER

 ### CHALLENGES
 After establishing SET role, I started actions as SET by obtaining consent from colleagues and decision-makers.
 After 6 months, we hired new SETs and formed a team of SET.
-I thought we could proceed our activities more quickly and widely, however, we faced with some new obstacles.
+I thought we could proceed our activities more quickly and widely, however, we faced with some new challenges.

+The biggest challenge was that the failure detection mechanism we implemented for Channel Gateway didn't become established in the team.

+Based on the first agreement with decision-makers, we built a failure detection system for Channel Gateway to reduce its MTTR.
+We implemented the system by combining Test Automation techniques and Continuous Integration (CI) servers.
+We implemented test scripts for its APIs.
+Additionally, we configured CI servers to run these test scripts periodically on both development and production environments.
+Moreover, we configured servers to notify errors and/or failures detected by running test scripts to members of Channel Gateway's team (hereinafter called "the team") in a minute or two via Slack [10].
+We used JUnit and Spring Boot [11] to implement test scripts to meet the team's skill sets, and to make the team members implement test scripts by their own.

-One obstacle was that the failure detection mechanism we implemented for Channel Gateway didn't become established in the team.
-At first, we built the failure detection system by combining API test scripts, running them via CI servers periodically, and notifying errors and failures to the team members quickly.
-We used JUnit, Spring Boot, Jenkins, and Slack to meet the team's skill sets.
-After providing the system including manuals to the team, it worked well for the first 2 months.
+⭐️failure detection of Channel Gateway took an average of 1 week After providing the system including manuals to the team, it worked well for the first 2 months.
 The team could detect failures within 1 hour.
 Some developers started implementing test scripts.
 However, team members started ignoring notifications from the system soon without clear reasons.

-Another obstacle was that performance problems at Sticker Shop had emerged.
-They used one open-sourced performance testing tool.
-However, it couldn't provide enough capabilities to detect emerging issues.
-The team tried to improve the situation but failed.
-It became urgent issues in our company at that time.
+⭐️我々の課題（チームの本当の課題を知らない・ガイドラインだけではダメ・適したソリューションを提供）
 Both obstacles had a commonality that we couldn't approach each team's real problems properly due to lack of knowledge of their contexts deeply.
 Just providing tools and guidelines as consultants won't work in both cases.
 We often got requests from lots of teams to provide standardized tools, guidelines, and reference implementations.
 However, we never saw that they worked fine and solved their core problems because they tend to be far from the team's real needs and contexts.
 <br />
 <br />